Mesothelioma / Diagnosing Mesothelioma

 Positron emission tomography scans, or PET scans, use a small dosage of the radiotracer, a radioactive chemical, to produce three-dimensional images.
 PET scans can show changes in an organ or tissue at a cellular level, where most diseases begin.
 This technology allows doctors to determine the stage of mesothelioma based on how far it has spread throughout the patient’s body.
 Once patients are injected with the radiotracer, it takes about an hour to travel through the body and be absorbed by the affected organs or tissues.
 The actual scan takes an additional 30 to 60 minutes.

 MRIs (magnetic resonance images) use powerful magnetic fields and a computer rather than radiation to create high-resolution, three-dimensional images of affected areas in a patient’s body.
-They identify areas that may require a biopsy and are often used for staging mesothelioma.
-MRI test times range from 15 minutes to nearly an hour.
+They identify areas requiring a biopsy and are often used for staging mesothelioma.
+MRI test times range from 15 minutes to nearly 60 minutes.
 Patients with claustrophobia (or a fear of enclosed spaces) may receive anti-anxiety medication, which requires a longer recovery.

 Blood Tests for Mesothelioma Diagnosis